declarativesystems/pdqtest/README.md

 ## Troubleshooting
 * If you can't find the `pdqtest` command and your using `rbenv` be sure to run `rbenv rehash` after installing the gem to create the necessary symlinks
+* Don't forget to run `pdqtest setup` before your first `pdqtest` run to download/update the Docker image

 ## Support
 This software is not supported by Puppet, Inc.  Use at your own risk.